PJSoftware/update-wallpaper/README.md

     # This is where the Spotlight images should be delivered
     DestinationFolder = C:\Wallpaper

+    # Spotlight images copied into above folder wil have Prefix added to their name
+    Prefix = ZZZ_Unsorted_

 If the INI file is not found by the program, it will default to using the above values.

 The program was developed and tested on two computers, one with a screen resolution of 1920x1080, one with 2560x1080.
 In both cases, Spotlight delivered 1920x1080 images (and 1080x1920 Portrait variants.)
 It is possible that your system may be receiving different resolution images, in which case you will need to modify the **ImageWidth** and **ImageHeight** values to match your requirements.

-**DestinationFolder** determines where the Spotlight assets, renamed to JPG (or PNG) files, should be placed. **UpdateSpotlight** does not merely look at filenames when determining whether an incoming Spotlight image already exists, so it is safe to rename them if required; currently, any new Spotlight images will have a "ZZZ_Unsorted_" prefix added to their filename to simplify any renaming you might wish to do.
-If you require the ability to customise this prefix, let me know and I shall place it in the INI file.
+**DestinationFolder** determines where the Spotlight assets, renamed to JPG (or PNG) files, should be placed. **UpdateSpotlight** does not merely look at filenames when determining whether an incoming Spotlight image already exists, so it is safe to rename them if required.
+Any new Spotlight images will have the **Prefix** added to their filename to simplify any renaming you might wish to do.

-## TODO

-Currently, I am running this by placing the EXE and INI file in the same folder, and executing from that folder.
-Because of this, the code only attempts to find the INI in the current working folder.
-This will probably not suit everyone, so at some point I need to work out the best way to resolve this.
-For now, though, it works as I need it to.